PromontoryProtean/WebFormsFileManager/README.md

 # WebFormsFileManager
 An ASP.NET Web Forms based file manager.

-This project began with my need to evaluate ImageProcessor, and grew to become a proof-of-concept to demonstrate how various open source projects can be combined to create a web-based file manager.
+This project began with a need to evaluate ImageProcessor, and grew into a proof-of-concept web application to demonstrate how various open source projects can be combined to create a web-based file manager.
 It can be integrated into more complex applications such as content management systems, corporate intranets etc.

 The open source projects that I have integrated are:
 - ImageProcessor (https://github.com/JimBobSquarePants/ImageProcessor)